cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 # Kubernetes Cloud Controller Manager for cloudscale.ch

-> :warning: This is currently a preview and not yet read for production
+> :warning: This is currently a preview and not yet ready for production.

 Integrate your Kubernetes cluster with cloudscale.ch infrastructure, with our cloud controller manager (CCM).

-- Automatically provisions load balancers for [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) services.
-- Enriches `Node` metadata with information from our cloud.
-- Updates `Node` state depending on the state of the underlying VM.

 - Automatically provisions load balancers for [`LoadBalancer` services](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
 - Enriches `Node` metadata with information from our cloud.